Do you understand your company’s marketing performance? Do you know what makes your brand’s marketing efforts successful?

 How much have you earned from your inbound marketing campaign?

-The best way to judge your marketing success is by reviewing your sales revenue over a given period.
-Understanding your sales revenue helps in strategic planning by identifying the growth areas and those that are consuming marketing funds without any tangible return on investment.
+The best way to judge your marketing success is by reviewing your sales revenue over a period.
+Understanding your sales revenue helps in strategic planning by identifying the growth areas and those consuming marketing funds without any tangible return on investment.

 Calculate your sales revenue using this formula: